-This looks forward to 2021-22 and identifies the need for a further £65m of savings to deliver a balanced budget over the next two years.
+This looks forward to 2021-22 and identifies the need for a further £65m of savings to deliver a balanced budget in 2020/21 and 2021/22.

 There has been significant progress already in transforming services.
 As well as delivering financial savings this has enabled services to increase their effectiveness and efficiency, enabling services to manage the increasing demand and complexity of the patients and service users supported.
 The IJB is committed to transforming services, and this programme of work will continue moving forward, however future gains will be smaller and this alone will be unable to bridge the funding gap which has been identified above.